Gjergj Elez Alia: Historical background

-It is believed that epic figure of Đerzelez Alija was inspired by Ali Bey Mihaloglu or Gürz Ilyas, an Ottoman military commander in 15th century and the first sanjakbey of the Sanjak of Smederevo.
-According to Ottoman census of 1485 he was in charge for nahiya of Dobrun near Višegrad as his timar (land grant).
+It is believed by some scholars that the legendary figure of Gjergj Elez Alia was inspired by Gerz-Iljas (alternatively Gürz Ilyas), who first appears in Ottoman registries as a landowner in 1455.
+Gerz-Iljas is again recorded as a landowner in the defter of 1485, with his timar (land grant) being situated in the nahiya of Dobrun near Višegrad.
+In the account of Ottoman chronicler Ibn Kemal, Gerz-Iljas was mentioned as a hero in the fighting of the Bosnian borderland in the years 1479-1480, having saved Gazi Husrev Bey and rescuing him from defeat.
 There is a turbe (mausoleum) in the village of Gerzovo (near Mrkonjić Grad, Bosnia and Herzegovina) which according to legend is his burial place.

-The first written record of the epic figure of Đerzelez (in the form of "Ali-beg") was a form of South Slavic bugarštica (long form epic and ballad poem), The Marriage of Vuk the Dragon-Despot, recorded by Đuro Matei at the end of 17th or beginning of 18th century.
-In songs recorded in the Erlangen Manuscript, Đerzelez is mentioned in the form of "Turk elder Balibeg".

-The legendary character is believed to have been a popular Muslim epic hero of the Bosnian Krajina (frontier region) from the end of 15th century.
-The myth of Gjergj Elez Ali / Đerzelez Alija has its roots in the origins of common beliefs and a set of interests linked to the preservation of the lineage.
+The legendary character is therefore believed to have been a popular Muslim epic hero of the Bosnian Krajina (frontier region) from the end of the 15th century.
+The myth of Gjergj Elez Ali has its roots in the origins of common beliefs and a set of interests linked to the preservation of the lineage.
 This was accomplished by the Bosniaks through religion, and by the Albanians through language.

-He is one of the well known legendary heroes and a symbol of brotherly loyalty to both the Bosniaks and Albanians.
+As such, he is a well known legendary hero and a symbol of fraternal loyalty to both the Bosniaks and Albanians.
+In the Albanian tradition, however, the song preserves a substantially older layer of legendary epic poetry.
+Its undefined setting, pre-Christian themes, reverence for ancestors, weapons and the dead, and its links with ancient customary law and older Albanian ballads can be associated with an indigenous Albanian development that may reach back to antiquity.

 In Bosniak tradition

-According to Rašid Durić, Ottoman historian and chronicler Ibn Kemal (1468–1534) wrote about the popularity of Gürz Ilyas in folk songs in Bosnia. Đerzelez Alija was most popular in the Bosnian Krajina (Frontier) region, where he, as opposed to Albanian tradition, is mostly seen as a Muslim fighting against Christians.
+Đerzelez Alija was most popular in the Bosnian Krajina (Frontier) region, where he, as opposed to Albanian tradition, is mostly seen as a Muslim fighting against Christians.
 Many stories of him fighting Christians or mythological beings exist.
 The most prominent ones where he fights important Christian figures are "Gjerzelez Alija i Car od Stambola" (Gjerzelez Alija and the Tsar from Istanbul) where a duel between Đerzelez and John Hunyadi, known as "Sibinjanin Janko" in South Slavic epic poetry, occurs.
 There are instances of Đerzelez being portrayed as a dragon, the Dragon in South Slavic mythology is usually considered to be benevolent.
+The cycle of Bosnian Muslim songs about Đerzelez remains historically enigmatic in many respects, and the epic tradition of the Serbo-Croatian linguistic region adopts two contrasting attitudes toward the legendary figure.
+In Muslim songs, Đerzelez appears in most cases as a positive hero; in Serbian songs, by contrast, he appears as a violent foreigner and an opponent of the song's principal heroes.
+In general, the folk literature of the South Slavs contains songs with ecclesiastical motifs, including the motif of Saint George.
+This is reflected to some extent in both the Slavic Muslim and the Serbian songs that feature Đerzelez.

 Some of the poems which include the name of Đerzelez in their titles are: